Euhemerism: Deification

-Euhemerus' views were rooted in the deification of men, usually kings, into gods through apotheosis.
+Euhemerus's views were rooted in the deification of men, usually kings, into gods through apotheosis.
 In numerous cultures, kings were exalted or venerated into the status of divine beings and worshipped after their death, or sometimes even while they ruled.
 Dion, the tyrant ruler of Syracuse, was deified while he was alive and modern scholars consider his apotheosis to have influenced Euhemerus' views on the origin of all gods.
 Euhemerus was also living during the contemporaneous deification of the Seleucids and "pharaoization" of the Ptolemies in a fusion of Hellenic and Egyptian traditions.

 Tomb of Zeus

 Euhemerus argued that Zeus was a mortal king who died on Crete, and that his tomb could still be found there with the inscription bearing his name.
 This claim however did not originate with Euhemerus, as the general sentiment of Crete during the time of Epimenides of Knossos (c.
 600 BC) was that Zeus was buried somewhere in Crete.
 For this reason, the Cretans were often considered atheists, and Epimenides called them all liars (see Epimenides paradox).
-Callimachus, an opponent of Euhemerus' views on mythology, argued that Zeus' Cretan tomb was fabricated, and that he was eternal:
+Callimachus, an opponent of Euhemerus's views on mythology, argued that Zeus's Cretan tomb was fabricated, and that he was eternal:

 A later Latin scholium on the Hymns of Callimachus attempted to account for the tomb of Zeus.
 According to the scholium, the original tomb inscription read: "The tomb of Minos, the son of Jupiter" but over time the words "Minos, the son" wore away leaving only "the tomb of Jupiter".
 This had misled the Cretans into thinking that Zeus had died and was buried there.

 Influenced by Euhemerus, Porphyry in the 3rd century AD claimed that Pythagoras had discovered the tomb of Zeus on Crete and written on the tomb's surface an inscription reading: "Here died and was buried Zan, whom they call Zeus".
 Varro also wrote about the tomb of Zeus.

-Christians
+Christianity

 Hostile to paganism, the early Christians, such as the Church Fathers, embraced euhemerism in attempt to undermine the validity of pagan gods.
 The usefulness of euhemerist views to early Christian apologists may be summed up in Clement of Alexandria's triumphant cry in Cohortatio ad gentes: "Those to whom you bow were once men like yourselves."